vocaltractlab/headpositiondoc/source/protocol.rst

 .. figure:: docs/AT1.JPG
       :scale: 50%
+      :alt: alternate text
+	:figclass: align-center

-      :alt: This figure provides visual example of the placement of the AT1 landmark.
+	This figure provides visual example of the placement of the AT1 landmark.

 7-11.
 Posterior Inferior Margin of vertebral body